aws-samples/amazon-efs-workshop/tutorial/scale-out/README.md

 ## Delete the CloudFormation stack
 Delete the cloud formation stack to terminate all EC2 instances in the fleet.

+## Troubleshooting
 For feedback, suggestions, or corrections, please email me at [darrylo@amazon.com](mailto:darrylo@amazon.com).

+## License
+This library is licensed under the Amazon Software License.